 KHJ Boss 30 - August 25, 1965

-Issue #8 - Boss Jock Robert W. Morgan makes his first appearance on the cover of the Boss 30 and the "GTO For Two" contest begins.
+Issue #8 - Robert W. Morgan makes his first appearance on the cover of the Boss 30 while “Eve of Destruction” by Barry McGuire is the new No. 1 song.

 Robert W. Morgan 1965 KHJ Sales Sheet